William H. McCoy - Mississippi's Best Community Newspaper

 Sept.
 20, 1949 – May 12, 2021

-FAYETTE — Graveside services for William H. “Still Bill” McCoy, 70, of Natchez, who departed his earthly life on May 12, 2021, in Centreville, will be held on Saturday, May 22, 2021, at Sunset View Memorial Park Cemetery in Natchez, at 12 p.m. under the direction of Marshall Funeral Home.
+NATCHEZ — Graveside services for William H. “Still Bill” McCoy, 70, of Natchez, who departed his earthly life on May 12, 2021, in Centreville, will be held on Saturday, May 22, 2021, at Sunset View Memorial Park Cemetery in Natchez, at 12 p.m. under the direction of Marshall Funeral Home.

 Visitation services will be held on Friday, May 21, 2021, from 3 to 5 p.m. at the Marshall Funeral Home Chapel in Natchez.